 Check out the world’s largest dinosaur

-The world’s largest dinosaur standing 25 metres tall in Drumheller is a sight you’ll want to see on any visit to Drumheller.
+The world’s largest dinosaur standing 25 m tall in Drumheller is a sight you’ll want to see on any visit to Drumheller.
 It’s a female, 4.5 times the size of a living Tyrannosaurus rex.

 The dinosaur officially opened on October 13, 2000.
 You can pay to go inside at a cost of $4.
 Climb to the mouth for a better view.

-Visit the Royal Tyrrell Museum – one of the must do things in Drumheller
+Visit the Royal Tyrrell Museum

 To appreciate the Royal Tyrrell Museum of Paleontology I think you’ll need to visit many times as there is so much to learn and take in.
 This world-class attraction put Drumheller solidly on the map.